SOFEA-Model/sofea-model.github.io/_sources/user-guide/creating-scenarios.rst.txt

 AERMOD using the DCAYCOEF keyword.
 See the AERMOD documentation for more information.

 Averaging period in hours can be any factor of 24.
 Any desired combination of averaging periods can be requested (e.g., 1 hour and 24 hours).
+Shorter averaging periods will produce larger output files and require additional post-processing time.

 Meteorological Data
 -------------------